 Bayer announced its decision to pull Essure from US shelves on Friday, July 20, 2018.
 In a press announcement, Bayer spokesperson Courtney Mallon called the move a “voluntary discontinuation,” according to CBS Boston.

 A gynecologist for the company cited a “decline in sales” to explain the “business decision.”
 She says the company has no plans to re-design a safer version of Essure, Insurance Journal reports.

 Mallon reiterated that Bayer’s withdrawal is not being made for safety reasons, saying the device’s benefit-risk profile “has not changed.”
 Bayer is “working closely with the FDA and have planned a slow wind-down process to ensure patients and providers are appropriately supported,” she said.
 What that “wind-down process” looks like in practice is anyone’s guess.

 “We Have Finally Won”

 Women who advocated against Essure are celebrating Bayer’s decision as a huge victory.
 “We have won.
-We have finally won,” says Angie Firmalino, who started the grassroots Essure Problems group in 2011 to call for a recall of the device.
+We have finally won,” says Angie Firmalino, who started the grassroots Essure Problems group in 2011 to urge a recall of the device.
 “Seven long years of fighting to get Essure removed from the United States market has finally paid off,” Firmalino continued.

 FDA Commissioner Scott Gottlieb, in a statement provided after Bayer’s decision was announced, said his agency would continue to work with Bayer to conduct a study of Essure’s long-term side effects, even though Bayer would no longer be able to reach the pre-determined patient threshold of 2,000 patients.
 The FDA will also continue to monitor side effect reports, Gottlieb said.